pminasandra/tracktorlive/tutorials/05-looming-video/README.md

     return avg_speed > THRESHOLD_VEL
 ```

-This uses the last 5 frames to compute the average velocity of the individual.
+This functionuses the last 5 frames to compute the average velocity of the individual.
 If the average velocity exceeds 125 px / s, it launches a bash command.
-The bash
+The
-command specified by us was:
+specific bash command used in this script is:

 ```bash
 cvlc --fullscreen --play-and-exit --no-osd ./looming-video.mp4